cesarvr/micro_service/lib/routes/Readme.md

 ```

-- company.js is just an example to showcase the decorator pattern to extend the basic behaviour of the crud.js router, example:
+- company.js is just an example to showcase the decorator pattern to extend the basic behaviour of the crud.js.

   **use case:** you create company entity (create/read/update/delete), but you want to avoid two companies with the same name.